 A successful community formula

-This year, thanks to Awards for All grant funding, they had a funfair, bouncy castles, a 30m assault course, live stage acts, food stalls, two bars, an F1 simulator, laser quest and all the usual activities you’d expect at a Big Lunch!
+In 2019, the community received Awards for All grant funding and had a funfair, bouncy castles, a 30m assault course, live stage acts, food stalls, two bars, an F1 simulator, laser quest and all the usual activities you’d expect at a Big Lunch!
 The weather wasn't its best, but everyone grabbed a brolly and enjoyed the day.

 It's not all about the exciting entertainment though.
 At its heart this is a community event, and lots of local charities, groups and community projects have stalls.